 - Patient: Breast Cancer

-- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: over 13 years ago, Female, Age: 66, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: almost 14 years ago, Female, Age: 66, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes

 - View this journey (1 Experience)

 Procedure or Surgery: I found a breast lump, and went immediately to my GP~ who immediately sent me for an ultrasound.
 The lump was so obvious that the surgeon who was also recommended right then and there told me that the purpose of the ultrasound was not to rule out cancer, but to get a better look at it.
 I had the lump biopsied, follwed by a lumpectomy, chemotherapy , and radiation and 5 years of Arimidex.
 This was in 2003.